november-pain/ansible-k8s-cluster-ubuntu18.04-bionic/README.md

 * You are using Ubuntu 18.04 bionic on all nodes
 * You should have ansible installed on your master node
 * You should have ansible(by default or any other username you specify in .env file ) with sudo and nopassword permissions on all nodes including master node
+* You have set authorized keys on each host(including master node)

 ## user guide